bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

 2. Bitrise sends a verification e-mail to all Org members.
 By clicking the **Log In via SAML SSO** button or using the provided URL, organization members can authorize themselves for SAML SSO login.
 The email also shows the Org owner’s email address (in case you would need to contact them.)
 Click the **Log In via SAML SSO** button or copy-paste the URL to a NEW TAB of the same browser.![](/img/email-samlssso.jpg)
 3. You’re directed to Bitrise to **Allow “Organization name” to sign you in** page.
    * Click **Authorize** if you trust the Organization to control your Bitrise account sign-in process.
-     If you’re already logged in to your SAML SSO provider, you’ll be automatically taken to your Bitrise Dashboard.
+     If you’re already logged in to Azure AD, you’ll be automatically taken to your Bitrise Dashboard.
-     If you’re not, you’ll be prompted to log in on your SAML SSO provider’s site, and then taken to your Bitrise Dashboard.
+     If you’re not, you’ll be prompted to log into Azure AD, and then taken to your Bitrise Dashboard.
    * Click **Don’t Allow** if the invitation email is from an untrusted source.

      ![SAML SSO in Organizations](https://devcenter.bitrise.io/img/enable-saml.jpg)